-Chapter 3 from the Ama audiobook
+Chapter 3 of Ama

 Jason turned the brass hoop handle in the centre of the door and pushed; a loud creak broke the tranquil evening air as the solid oak door stuttered open.
 He hesitated.
 Keep calm, he thought.
 You’re not in the hospital anymore; there will be normal average Joes in there.
 He stepped into the pub.

 A generous open fire crackled in a twisted iron grate on the right.
 The flickering illumination from the burning logs created a dance of shadows upon the rough lime-washed walls.
 Even though the open fire burned in full splendour, the interior seemed to be cooler than the outside air—almost freezing.

 An old man sat on a rocking chair next to the fire, his back hunched as he leaned forward and stared into the pulsating flames.
 A large dog lay on the slate floor next to the old man’s feet.
 The dog looked to be a German shepherd.
 Jason stood on the threshold of the pub and considered the dog.
 It was a magnificent creature but striking in its immensity.
 If it was a shepherd, it was at least twice the size of any other he had seen, and there wasn’t an ounce of fat on the creature, either.
 The dog’s sculpted muscles looked both impressive and intimidating through its sleek black fur.
 The dog raised its head, aiming its snout high, and with rapid thunderous breaths, it tasted the air.
 Its moist lips rippled in waves over large canine teeth.
 The moment the dog’s dark, penetrating eyes locked on Jason, it stopped sampling the new scent and became a terrifying freeze-frame.